Subaru Ascent Insurance Rates

 Rates are averaged for all Subaru Ascent models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Subaru Ascent Insurance
+How to Buy Cheaper Subaru Ascent Insurance

-- Increasing policy deductibles can save approximately $550 each year
+- Increasing deductibles could save up to $550 each year

 Rate Tables and Charts